Nightmare-ing/multirobots-simulation/README.md

 method simple and clear.
 Maybe they should be private, but to implement `EclipseTraceController` with little code, I just make them public.

+The speed for each robot is computed according to the algorithm with the prerequisites that it can see some robots.
+If it can't see any robots, the computed speed will be zero.
+So I modified a bit, when the robot can't see any robots, it rotates and move at the fastest speed to search for robots to connect.
+When it connects some robots, it moves and rotates according to the speed computed with the algorithm mentioned in paper.

 ### `DoubleIntegralController` class

 This class inherits `DecentralizedController` class and is for controlling the double integral robots model in